rakus/jar-presenter/README.md

 The minimalistic HTTP server
 * does not implement any security
 * assumes a well behaving client (e.g. a "standard" browser)
-* binds to localhost, hence only accepts request from local machine
+* binds to localhost, hence is only reachable from the local machine

 ---

-By default a small GUI dialog is opened to show the server address and to stop the server.
+By default a small GUI dialog is opened to show the server address and to stop the server (see above).
 Use `-t` to use terminal only.

 If requested with `-b` the default web browser is started automatically and will show the presentation.